StealthLgn/ClassC-language/README.md

     virtual this& write( const void* , stream_size ); //ERROR! no 'this&' allowed in virtual functions (yet)

-    static this& get(); //ERROR! 'function get' is static, no object instance -- 'this' is not allowed static this& get( MyOutput& ); //ERROR! same static MyOutput& get( MyOutput& ); //OK
+    static this& get(); //ERROR! 'function get' is static, no object instance -- 'this&' is not allowed static this& get( MyOutput& ); //ERROR! same static MyOutput& get( MyOutput& ); //OK
 };